grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/query-scheduler/index.md

 ## Configuration

-The use the query-scheduler, query-frontends and queriers are required to discover the addresses of the query-scheduler instances.
+To use the query-scheduler, query-frontends and queriers need to discover the addresses of query-scheduler instances.
 The query-scheduler supports two service discovery mechanisms:

 - DNS-based service discovery